-- Attend Area Assembly meetings (in person when budget allows or online) for discussions of the CPC committee at the Area level. - When rotating out of office, help the incoming CPC Chair by sharing experiences, records, and helpful suggestions for serving District 72.
-If appropriate, provide all relevant committee notes, suggestions, and documents to the District 72 Archives Chair to ensure they are stored for safe keeping and historical preservation. - Treatment Facilities Chairperson: encourages and coordinates members who want to participate in this type of service activity; coordinates volunteers to participate in a monthly meeting at MCDC in Butte as part of District 72's responsibility for sponsoring this meeting; serves as a contact between the district and treatment facilities; may attend the Area Assembly when budget allows, to sit in on the discussions of the Treatment facilities committee at the Area level and reports, to the district any information or new activities from those committee discussions by ensuring oral and written reports are provided at the monthly District 72 Business Meeting. - Special Events Committee Chairperson: plans and coordinates four special events a year for the district (these should be service functions, e.g. workshops, panel discussions, District Day); finds locations for these events, asks speakers or guests, arranges for expenses, organizes and plans activities; is available to serve on committees for area or regional events held in the district; reports to the district at regular meetings up-coming events and activities being planned by the committee by ensuring oral and written reports are provided at the monthly District 72 Business Meeting; provides the PI Committee with fliers for upcoming events in District 72 for posting to the District 72 page of the Area 40 website. - Bridging the Gap Chairperson: participates in the monthly District 72 meeting at MCDC in Butte (the cost of fuel to drive to and from Butte to be reimbursed by District 72 upon receipt), giving a short Bridging-the-Gap presentation and collecting card requests for contact from patients; finds appropriate AA contacts from Area 40 BTG contact list (database) when requests for a BTG contact are received from people in treatment or corrections facilities; keeps an updated contact list of volunteers from groups in our District; provides BTG cards and presentations/information as needed directly to facilities in our District and through Corrections and Treatment committees' work.
-Communicates all important information, by ensuring oral and written reports are provided at the monthly District 72 Business Meeting. - District Technology Chairperson: recommended qualifications for this position are a background in I.T. or Web technologies or experience with Hybrid meeting hosting, Virtual meeting software and account administration, Web-based Email, Calendar, and Document Sharing, Troubleshooting various devices: phones, computers, Wi-Fi and A/V equipment, good communications with non-technical users.
+- Treatment Facilities Chairperson: encourages and coordinates members who want to participate in this type of service activity; coordinates volunteers to participate in a monthly meeting at MCDC in Butte as part of District 72's responsibility for sponsoring this meeting; serves as a contact between the district and treatment facilities; may attend the Area Assembly when budget allows, to sit in on the discussions of the Treatment facilities committee at the Area level and reports, in writing, to the district any information or new activities from those committee discussions. - Special Events Committee Chairperson: plans and coordinates four special events a year for the district (these should be service functions, e.g. workshops, panel discussions, District Day); finds locations for these events, asks speakers or guests, arranges for expenses, organizes and plans activities; is available to serve on committees for area or regional events held in the district; reports to the district at regular meetings up-coming events and activities being planned by the committee; provides the PI Committee with fliers for upcoming events in District 72 for posting to the District 72 page of the Area 40 website. - Bridging the Gap Chairperson: participates in the monthly District 72 meeting at MCDC in Butte (the cost of fuel to drive to and from Butte to be reimbursed by District 72 upon receipt), giving a short Bridging-the-Gap presentation and collecting card requests for contact from patients; finds appropriate AA contacts from Area 40 BTG contact list (database) when requests for a BTG contact are received from people in treatment or corrections facilities; keeps an updated contact list of volunteers from groups in our District; provides BTG cards and presentations/information as needed directly to facilities in our District and through Corrections and Treatment committees' work. - District Technology Chairperson: recommended qualifications for this position are a background in I.T. or Web technologies or experience with Hybrid meeting hosting, Virtual meeting software and account administration, Web-based Email, Calendar, and Document Sharing, Troubleshooting various devices: phones, computers, Wi-Fi and A/V equipment, Good communications with non-technical users.